matplotlib/matplotlib/doc/faq/virtualenv_faq.rst

 <https://github.com/pypa/virtualenv/issues/54>`__ and `here
 <https://github.com/pypa/virtualenv/issues/609>`__

-Until this is fixed, one of the following workarounds.
+Until this is fixed, one of the following workarounds must be used:

 ``PYTHONHOME`` Script
 ---------------------